as1ndu/as1ndu/content/post/reguation-and-useless-dapps-the-thin-line-between.md

 Dapps or Decentralized applications are basically software deployed on blockchains instead of traditional infrastructure like Cloud (Amazon Web Services, Google Cloud, VPS, Shared hosting).
 This decision is taken so as to leverage upon the value proposition of the blockchain (financial instruments that work for anyone, anywhere).

->Dapps that don't scale socially are are useless.
+>Dapps that don't scale socially are useless.

 Examples of useless Dapps;